NateDimick/funholidaysapi/README.md

 # Fun Holidays

-An API to get all of those fake holidays you see on social media
+An API to get all of those fake holidays you might see on social media

+Ever wondered what fake holidays were today?
+Or this month?
+Or how many pizza-related holidays there are?

-## functions
+## Functions

 All API urls are extended off of /api